pesterhazy/pesterhazy.github.com/posts/2015-05-25-getting-started-with-clojure-jdbc-and-sqlite.md

 ;; => ({:result 15})
 ```

-So that works.
+Ok, now it works.
 The call to `query` returns a single row with a single column,
 which we can extract easily:

 ``` clojure